App In-line Content

 }

-• After registering the property, you can obtain the data (key-value) pairs inside onDataReceived function of WEPlaceholderCallbacks, post that you can render your own UI using the same data (hyperlink to WECampaignData).
+• onDataReceived: This callback will get triggered when the campaign data is received for Placeholder View.
+For Custom templates, you can obtain the data (key-value) pairs and can render your own UI using the same data (hyperlink to WECampaignData).
 Do track the Impression and configure Click (hyperlink) according to your use case.
+This will be called for all the templates Banner, Text, and Custom available in WebEngage’s dashboard.

 public func onDataReceived(_ data: WEGCampaignData) {